Cost Sharing in Two-Sided Markets: Efficient Mechanism

-We now study the case with capacitated NGS sellers.
-By maximizing the negative of the objective in \textsc{primal}, we get the problem of maximizing a function satisfying the GS property subject to allocation constraints.
-It is well known that in this case, the optimal solution to the linear program will be integral.
-This implies that again $\alpha=1$.
-We then get the following corollary.

-\begin{corollary} For the case of capacitated NGS sellers, Mechanism \ref{expo-time-mech} is efficient, ex-ante BB, DSIC, ex-ante IR, and ex-ante in the core. \end{corollary}

-The solution to \textsc{primal} also gives us our polynomial time \textsc{welfare-alg} and our integral solution to \textsc{primal} for \textsc{core-alg}.
-Then, for Mechanism \ref{poly-time-mech}, it remains to give a separation oracle for \textsc{dual}.
-Rewriting the first family of constraints as we did in Section \ref{sec-one}, we get an NGS function on the left hand side.
-As we observed, the function can be minimized in polynomial time (since it is equivalent to GS maximization).
-If the minimum is non-negative then all constraints of this form are satisfied.
-Checking the non-negativity constraints is trivial.
+For the case where we only have one submodular seller we can show that the integrality gap of \textsc{primal} is 1 and we can solve the primal optimally in polynomial time.

+This also holds when we have multiple sellers with NGS cost functions.
+These functions, which are strictly more general than linear functions, represent the limit of tractability for solving \textsc{primal} optimally over the space of integral solutions.
+Once we leave the space of NGS functions, we have to rely on approximately efficient mechanisms to achieve our results.

-\begin{corollary} For the case of capacitated NGS sellers and for arbitrarily small $\epsilon>0$, Mechanism \ref{poly-time-mech} runs in time polynomial in $n,m$, and $1/\epsilon$, and is efficient, DSIC, and, with probability $1-\epsilon$, ex-ante WBB, $\epsilon$ ex-ante IR, and ex-ante in the $(1+\delta)$-core, where $\delta=2\epsilon/W$ and $W$ is the expected optimal welfare. \end{corollary}
+This implies that for these two cases, we can utilize Mechanism 2 to achieve in polynomial time, a mechanism that is efficient, DSIC, and, with probability $1-\epsilon$, ex-ante weakly BB, $\epsilon$ ex-ante IR, and ex-ante in the $(1+\delta)$-core, where $\delta=2\epsilon/W$ and $W$ is the expected optimal welfare.
+Please refer to \ref{sec-one} and \ref{sec-gs} for more details.